 - My client certificate is not protected by a passphrase – Check if your client certificate is not encrypted by a passphrase.

 - Allow invalid hostnames – Disables the validation of hostnames in TSL/SSL certificates.

 - Use Server Name Indication (Advanced) – Some servers may require the client to specify the server name it’s trying to connect to.
 If so, fill out this field so that the server can present one of the many SSL certificates.

-Check the Use SSH tunnel to connect box if applicable and fill out the fields:
+Check the Use SSH tunnel to connect box, if applicable, and fill out the fields

-- SSH Address
+- SSH Address – Enter the SSH address.

 - SSH User Name – Enter your SSH user name.

 - SSH Auth Mode – Choose between Password or Private Key.